Kamran Scot Aghaie, Chair CAL 528 | 204 W 21st St F9400 | Austin, TX 78712-1029 • 512-471-3881

-- New graduate students in C/DMES may communicate with each other through this listserv, which you have all been added to by the Graduate Coordinator: email@example.com.
-You have also been added several other lists used for other purposes.
+- New graduate students in C/DMES may communicate with each other through this listserv, which you have all been added to by the Graduate Coordinator: firstname.lastname@example.org.
+You will also be added several other lists used for other purposes.

 - Here are some other sources which may be useful: UT Off-Campus Housing and one (of many) apartment locaters.